funnyapp123/halalskeletor-season0/README.md

 These are to be opened in 1.15.2

-All player data was not recorded.
+No player data was recorded (everyone spawns at world spawn, no inventory, no e chest, etc)

+No player reached The End.

 The worlds are defaulted to:
 - Normal Difficulty